Assos: Attractions

-On the acropolis 238 m above sea level stand the remains of the only Doric order temple in Asia Minor, which was dedictated to Athena and dates to 530 BC.
+On the acropolis 238 m above sea level stand the remains of the only Doric order temple in Asia Minor, which was dedicated to Athena and dates to 530 BC.
 Six of the original 38 columns remain.
-In the early 1900s sculptures of the Temple of Athena were moved to museums like the Louvre.
+In the early 1900s sculptures of the Temple of Athena were moved to museums including the Louvre.

 The view from the temple extends to nearby Lesbos in the south, to Pergamum in the southeast and to Mount Ida in the east.
 To the northwest, two massive Hellenic columns still mark the entrance to the city.

 West of the acropolis stands the well preserved 4th century BC city wall and main gate with 14 m towers.
 An ancient paved road leads northeast through the gate to the ruins of a large 2nd-century BC gymnasium, a 2nd-century BC agora and a bouleuterion.
 Further south toward the seashore is a 3rd-century BC theatre built for 5,000 spectators.
 Also on the hillside are the remains of a cemetery full of broken sarcophagi which were "able to eat flesh", according to Pliny, hence their name.

-Lower Assos has is a small pebbly beach.
+Lower Assos has a small pebbly beach.
 Although the narrow road to İskele, the ex-fishing harbour, is steep and with sheer drops, a constant stream of cars and minibuses passes up and down it from dawn to dusk.